fsbolero/website/src/Website/docs/Routing.md

 ### Inferred router

 The easiest way to create a router is by using an inferred router.
-In this mode of operation, you create an endpoint type which has a 1-to-1 correspondance with your supported URLs, and store it in the Elmish model.
+In this mode of operation, you create an endpoint type which has a 1-to-1 correspondence with your supported URLs, and store it in the Elmish model.

 Here are the steps to set up an inferred router: